NewBirdOrganization/leanrning-OpenCV/README.md

 # leanrning-OpenCV
-Just a lazy who wants to learn something he likes
+Just a lazy who wants to learn something he likes.
+Learn it by a unknown book now.